Nullity and Loop Complementation for Delta-Matroids: Introduction

 It is known from \cite{BH/PivotLoopCompl/09} that the family of \dmatroids is not closed under loop complementation.
-We show in Section~\ref{sec:strong_DM} that, for any graph $G$, every set system in the orbit of $\mathcal{M}_G$ under pivot, loop complementation and deletion of elements of the ground set is a \dmatroid.
-As a consequence, we show that every set system in the orbit of a binary matroid (described by its bases) under these operations is a \dmatroid.
+We show in Section~\ref{sec:strong_DM} that the family of binary \dmatroids is closed under pivot, loop complementation and deletion of elements from the ground set.

 The results given in this paper are crucial in a subsequent paper on interlace polynomials of \dmatroids \cite{BH/InterlacePolyDM/10}.
-There, the results turn out to be important also for matroids $M$ (for which in general there is no graph $G$ with $M = \mathcal{M}_G$).